School of Education

 Biology Discipline-Related, Major, and Minor Requirements

 In addition to the Biology major outlined here, UW–Madison offers many other specialized and broad-based biological science majors.
-Students who wish to learn more about these options may consult Which Biology Major?
-Students may also wish to consult with the Undergraduate Biology Advisor, Room 118c, 445 Henry Mall, 262-6836.
+Students may also wish to consult with an undergraduate Biology advisor.

 Discipline-Related Course Requirements

 - Minimum 6 credits Mathematics and/or Statistics, college level, excluding Math 120–132.

 - General Chemistry.
 Complete either Chem 103 AND 104 General Chemistry, 9; Chem 109 Advanced General Chemistry, 5; OR Chem 115 AND 116 Chemical Principles I and II, 10.